-BASIC! data files are in:"rfo-basic/data/"
+BASIC! data files are in rfo-basic/data/

 BASIC!
-SQLite databases are in:"rfo-basic/databases/"
+SQLite databases are in rfo-basic/databases/

-All of the BASIC! file I/O commands assume a certain default path.
-The default path depends on the type of file each command expects to handle.
-The INCLUDE and RUN commands expect to load program files, so they look in "rfo-basic/source/".
+All of the BASIC! file commands assume a certain default path.
+The default path depends on the type of file each command expects to handle:

+The Include and Run commands expect to load program files, so they look in rfo-basic/source/.

-SQLite operations look for database files in "rfo-basic/databases/".
+SQLite operations look for database files in rfo-basic/databases/.

-All other file operations look for data files in "rfo-basic/data/".
+All other file operations look for data files in rfo-basic/data/.

-If you give a filename to a file command, it looks for that file in the default directory for commands of that type.
-If you want to work with a file that is not in that directory, you will have to specify a path to the appropriate directory.
+If you give a filename to a file command, it looks for that filename in the default directory for commands of that type.
+If you want to work with a file that is not in that directory, you must specify a relative path to the appropriate directory.
+BASIC! adds your path to the default path.

-The "../" path notation means to back up from the current directory by one level.
-The default path for data files is "<pref base drive>/rfo-basic/data/".
-The path "../source/" tells BASIC! to back up to the "<pref base drive>/rfo-basic/" directory and look into the "source/" directory.

-The default <pref base drive> is the SD card, "/sdcard".
-If you want to work with a file in the root directory of the SD card, the path from the default path is would be: "../../" This tells BASIC! to back up two levels from "/sdcard/rfo-basic/data/" to "/sdcard/".
-On most Android devices "sdcard" is a symbolic link (shortcut) to a longer path name, such as "/mnt/sdcard" or "/storage/sdcard0".
-If you want to work with a file in the root directory of the Android device, "/", you can use the FILE.ROOT command to get the full path of the <pref base drive>.

-All of these paths get you to a directory where you want to read, write, or create a file.
-To access that specific file, you add the filename to the path.

-In order to read the file "names.txt" in "/sdcard/rfo-basic/data/", the path would be "names.txt".
+To read the file "names.txt" in "rfo-basic/data/", the path is "names.txt".

-In order to read the program file "sines.bas" in "/sdcard/rfo-basic/source", the path would be "../source/sines.bas".
+To read the program file "sines.bas" in "rfo-basic/source", the path is "../source/sines.bas".

+Paths Outside of BASIC!

+BASIC! runs on an Android device, and its files are part of the Android file system.

+You can use relative paths to access files outside of the base directory.
+To continue the example from the previous section, assume the absolute Android path to the <pref base drive> is "/sdcard":

-In order to access the music file "rain.mp3" in "/sdcard/music/", the path would be "../../music/rain.mp3".
+To read the music file "rain.mp3" in "/sdcard/music/", the BASIC! path is "../../music/rain.mp3".
+The path is relative to the default directory for general data "<pref base drive>/rfo-basic/data/".

+Use care when writing paths that look up from the <pref base drive>.
+The directory name may not be what you expect, and it may not be the same on all Android devices.

+Every file on an Android device has an absolute path.
+Unfortunately, on most Android devices every file has several absolute paths.
+The default <pref base drive> can be reached with the absolute Android path "/sdcard".
+The name "sdcard" is a shortcut (a symbolic link) that means different things on different devices. "<pref base drive>/rfo-basic/../" may not get to the Android directory "/sdcard", but to something like "/storage/emulated/legacy".

+You can use the command File.root to get the absolute Android path to the BASIC! <pref base drive>.